-The SEC Admissions Subcommittee makes admissions decisions on a simple majority vote with the privilege of establishing automatic admissions criteria for programs with a simple majority vote of the full SEC.
-Students are conditionally admitted to the Program and their admission status will be finalized after the student provides a final transcript of all previous work at other institutions directly to the TTUHSC Office of the Registrar.
+The SEC Admissions Subcommittee of the MPH Program makes admissions decisions on a simple majority vote with the privilege of establishing automatic admissions criteria for programs with a simple majority vote of the full SEC.
+Each admission sub-committee is specific to one degree or certificate program.